 Hawai’i has always been and will remain one of the most diverse and unique communities on earth.
 And at the very core of our Hawaii’s identity are our indigenous peoples, the Native Hawaiians.

-It is my special kuleana (responsibility), together with my Hawai’i congressional colleagues, to represent some 385,000 residents of Native Hawaiian/Pacific Islander ancestry throughout our Hawai’i.
-Together with their ‘ohana throughout our country, they now number over 1.5 million who share the heritage of the original peoples of the Pacific.
+It is my special kuleana (responsibility), together with my Hawai’i congressional colleagues, to represent some 330,000 residents of Native Hawaiian/Pacific Islander ancestry throughout our Hawai’i.
+Together with their ‘ohana throughout our country, there are approximately 715,000 people of Native Hawaiian ancestry in the United States.

 I work with other colleagues in Congress who share this kuleana to ensure that our federal government respects, protects and promotes the language, knowledge, resources, cultural practices and traditions of our Native Hawaiian/Pacific Islander communities.
 Addressing these concerns is not only important to Hawai‘i but also to Native Hawaiians and Pacific Islanders wherever they live as well as to other indigenous peoples and communities throughout our country who have similar priorities.